Syntax

 The loops criteria for are written between curly brackets just after the tables names. spip

-Any SQL field in a table can become a selection (...)The syntax of loops
+Any SQL field in a table can become a selection (…)Using the language codes

 Language-specific strings, known as "idioms" within SPIP, are the codes assigned to the existing translations in the files stored in the lang/ (…)